There’s a lot to love about Lisbon.

 6. Ponto Final

-There are waterfront restaurants, and then there’s Ponto Final.
+There are waterfront restaurants in Lisbon, and then there’s Ponto Final.

 I was mersmerized by this restaurant when I saw it on Somebody Feed Phil.
 Situated at the end of a concrete pier overlooking the Tagus River and the 25 de Abril Bridge, it was one of the most beautiful and unique restaurant settings I had ever seen.